IN-CORE/incore-docs/manual/source/analyses/multi_retrofit_optimization.md

 This analysis computes a series of linear programming models for single- and multi-objective optimization related to the effect of extreme weather on a community in terms of three objective functions.
 The three objectives used in this program are to minimize **economic loss**, minimize **population dislocation**, and maximize **building functionality**.

+This analysis computes a series of linear programming models for single- and multi-objective optimization related to the effect of extreme weather on a community in terms of three objective functions.
+The three objectives used in this program are to minimize **economic loss**, minimize **population dislocation**, and maximize **building functionality**.
 The analysis uses the set of mitigation strategies, which is determined by the hazard type.
 For instance, seismic mitigation on existing buildings includes reinforcing buildings with cross bracing, reinforcing buildings using shear walls, install shear anchors, etc. For tsunami and flooding hazards, relocation is one of the mitigation strategies.
-Various parameters represent, for example the starting and final retrofitting level of a building, the retrofitting cost for buildings retrofitted from one level to another in groups of structural types or a coefficient of objective, which represents a community resilience goal to measure the performance of a system; the total number of objectives of the optimization model determined by the users.
-For example, if two objectives are determined, such as economic loss and population dislocation, then the number of objectives is 2.
+Various parameters represent, for example, the starting and final retrofitting level of a building, the retrofitting cost for buildings retrofitted from one level to another in groups of structural types, or a coefficient of objective, which represents a community resilience goal to measure the performance of a system.
+The total number of objectives of the optimization model implemented in **pyIncore** is currently three; economic loss, population dislocation and building functionality constraints.

 The computation proceeds by iteratively solving constrained linear models using epsilon steps.
-The output of the computation is a collection of optimal resource allocations.
+The CSV outputs of the computation are collections of optimal resource allocations.

 **Contributors**